 Even without employer coverage, there are many options for affordable life insurance when you’re over 50 that can help take care of family members after you're gone.
 There is no one-size-fits-all solution, and coverage should vary based on your individual circumstances and needs.
-Purchasing a life insurance policy during retirement can help pay medical bills, help cover outstanding debt such as a mortgage, take care of funeral costs, and help ensure a financially secure future for your spouse as well as any dependent children.
+Purchasing a life insurance policy during retirement can help pay medical bills, outstanding debt such as a mortgage, funeral costs, and help ensure a financially secure future for your spouse as well as any dependent children.

 To determine if you need life insurance during retirement and to gauge how much coverage is adequate, start by asking yourself a few simple questions:

 Are your family members self-sufficient?
 Perhaps your spouse requires special medical attention or your young children still require a hand in helping cover expenses.
 A life insurance policy after 50 can deliver cash benefits that help family members maintain a comfortable standard of living when you are no longer around.